Psychedelic Therapy 1

 Light orange rays from my eyes beam to the fire as if I’m Cyclops from X-Men.
 The fire and I keep shooting lines of orange beams.

 As I stare at the fire, the desert dirt forms a circular line around the campfire as if drawn by an invisible person.
-The round dirt line on the ground rises two feet high and is a protective barrier circling the campfire.
+Dust from the round dirt line on the ground rises two feet high and acts as a dusty and transparent protective barrier circling the campfire.

 The fire is now calmer and smaller, but our connection remains strong.
 We feed off each other by shooting lines of light orange laser beams.